Cheryl277/Project-2--Flight_Cancellations_Delays-/README.md

 ### Questions:
 By observing the 3 data cleanups; the metrics of cancellation/delays, in order to understand the performance of the airports/airlines, we formulated several questions:
 1. What are the top 10 airports/airlines with the highest percentage cancellation?
-2. What are the top 10 airport delays?
+2. What are the top 10 airport delays due to security?
 3. What are the worst performing airlines with the most delays?
 4. What are the worst performing states due to weather delays for the airports?